 The faculty-led Emory Abroad courses allow students take an on-campus class around a topic related to one of the multitude of locations offered in Africa, Europe, and Central or South America.
 At the end of the semester, the class travels overseas together for a two-week expedition.
 Some of these programs have students traveling to multiple countries in one go, like Cross Cultural Psychology in the Czech Republic and Poland.
 While all language study and summer abroad programs are administered by external organizations, Emory sends its students on abroad programs and exchanges for the semester and full year.
 The Emory & Henry College Semester in Dublin, Ireland invites students to study Irish heritage and culture while enrolling in courses at Dublin City University and working 10-15 hours weekly in a community organization or business.
 Although the abroad courses and accompanying adventure trips start under $2,000 with airfare, Emory & Henry makes studying abroad more affordable with three college-sponsored scholarships with awards ranging from $1,000 to $4,000.

-12. College of Charleston in Charleston, SC
+12. College of Charleston in Charleston, South Carolina

 Points Awarded: 21